Utilizing Community Engagement and Service Resources

 Confidential and Non-Confidential Reporting Resources

 Brandeis University is committed to providing its students, staff and faculty with an environment conducive to learning, and working, and where all people are treated with respect and dignity.
 The University is also committed to and strives to create an environment free of discrimination, harassment or sexual violence.
 Concerns about this type of conduct should be reported to the Office of Equal Opportunity.
 This would include any kind of discrimination, harassment or sexual violence that you may encounter on campus or off-campus through your community engagement work.
-The OEO website has information about confidential and non-confidential support resources and, if preferable, you can always connect with any member of the Department of Community Service about your concerns.
+The OEO website has information about confidential and non-confidential support resources and, if preferable, you can always connect with any member of the Department of Student Engagement about your concerns.

 Resources for Volunteers Supporting Adults and Youth with Disabilities